What is Parenting Counseling?

 How Will I Know If I’ve Found the Right Counselor for Me and My Family?

 You’ll know once you do your research.
 First, however, you’ll need to research potential counselors.
 Once you have narrowed down your list, you’ll need to schedule consultations with each one of them.
-Once you have talked with various counselor, you’ll get a sense of which one is best for you and your family (i.e. shared values, good communication, comfortable, etc.).
-I can’t stress this enough – it’s important to meet with a variety of possible counselors before you make your final selection.
+Once you have talked with various counselors, you’ll get a sense of which one is best for you and your family (i.e. shared values, good communication, comfort, etc.).
+It’s critical to meet with a variety of possible counselors before you make your final selection.

 What Should I Take with Me to a Consultation with a Potential Counselor?